-At the meeting, shareholders will elect three Class II Directors, Mary C. Bottie, Kathryn P. Dickson, and Eric S. Rangen, for three-year terms expiring at the shareholders' meeting in 2024.
-In addition, the Board is asking the shareholders to approve the compensation of our named executive officers by advisory vote and consider a proposal to amend Article V, Section 3 of our Amended and Restated Bylaws to increase from 72 to 75 the age that a person must be less than to be elected or appointed as a director.
+At the meeting, shareholders will elect three Class I Directors, Matthew A. Kaness, Thomas M. Levine and Jeanne McGovern for three-year terms expiring at the shareholders' meeting in 2026.
+In addition, the Board is asking the shareholders to approve, on an advisory basis, the compensation of our named executive officers.
 We do not expect that any other business, except for routine or procedural matters, will be brought up at the meeting.
 If any other business is properly brought up at the meeting, the persons named in the enclosed proxy will have authority to vote on these matters at their discretion.